Norwest Venture Partners closes new $1.5 billion fund, adds managing partner

 Jon Kossow, who spearheads the growth equity team, has been promoted to managing partner, the firm announced today.
 He joins managing partners Jeff Crowe and Promod Haque.

 When we last covered Norwest, the third managing partner was Matthew Howard.
-We asked Norwest about this transition and the firm provided this statement:
+We asked Norwest about this transition, and the firm provided the following statement:

 Matthew Howard continues to lead the enterprise practice as a general partner and is a valued member of the team, having served in the role of managing partner for many years.
 The new managing partner structure is a reflection of the diversification strategy we embarked on 10 years ago.
 Promoting Jon Kossow to managing partner was a natural evolution within that strategy, as we wanted growth equity to be represented on the management team.